Appendix I - Part 2

 William and Elizabeth's son, John Jones married Leonora Leonard on 16 March 1836 at Berkeley.
 Both were from Berkeley.
 The witnesses were Mary Leonard, John Cox senior and Henry Clarke.

 Leonora Leonard was the daughter of George Leonard, yeoman.
 She was baptised on 18 October 1818 at Berkeley.
 The family were from Worlds End.
 George Leonard and Mary Nelms had married on 10 October 1814 at Berkeley.
 The witnesses were Elizabeth Nelms, Thomas Nelms and Henry Clarke.
-Leonora may have been related to Samuel Leonard who married Mary Wetmore on 31 January 1782 (Subsection 1) but the connection has yet to be established.
+Leonora may have been related to Samuel Leonard who married Mary Wetmore on 31 January 1782 (Part 1) but the connection has yet to be established.

 John and Leonora had eleven children: